 Notes

 * If your box mix has a very different ingredients list than this recipe, feel free to follow those instead.
 Just add 1 extra egg white to compensate for the added strawberry jello packet.
-I used Duncan Hines white cake mix to test this recipe (not sponsored, just mentioning it for consistency), but any brand will do.
+I used Duncan Hines white cake mix to test this recipe (not sponsored, just mentioning it for consistency).

-Storage: This cake keeps surprisingly well in the refrigerator for up to 24 hours.
+Storage: This cake keeps well in the refrigerator for up to 24 hours.
 If you’re making it ahead for guests, you might want to make all the components and frost it at the last minute.
-Cake stales faster in the fridge than at room temperature, so if you’re making it more than 24 hours ahead, you can freeze the individual cake layers (wrapped carefully).
+It will stale in the refrigerator, so don’t make it too far ahead of time.

 Is there a reason you use vanilla cake mix as opposed to strawberry cake mix?